jerkar/legacy-web-site/_jbake-site-sources/src-content/tour.md

 This page will give you a concrete idea on how Jerkar is working and what you can do with.

 ## Principles
 Jerkar is quite simpe in its principle.
-You write a class extending `org.jerkar.JkBuild` in the _build/def_ folder of your project then you can execute any public zero arg methods from the command line by executing `jerkar myMethod1 myOtherMethod` at the root folder of your project.
+You write a class extending `org.jerkar.tool.JkBuild` in the _build/def_ folder of your project then you can execute any public zero arg methods from the command line by executing `jerkar myMethod1 myOtherMethod` at the root folder of your project.
 To accomplish this, Jerkar :

 * compiles every java sources found under the _build/def_ folder
-* instantiates the first compiled class found implementing `org.jerkar.JkBuild`.
-If none the `org.jerkar.builtins.javabuild.JkJavaBuild` class is instantiated
+* instantiates the first compiled class found implementing `org.jerkar.tool.JkBuild`.
+If none the `org.jerkar.tool.builtins.templates.templates.javabuild.JkJavaBuild` class is instantiated
 * invokes specified methods on the created instance.
 If no method is specified then the `doDefault` method is invoked

 You can also set instance field from the command line by typing `jerkar myMethod -myField=foo`.